reliksdao/.github/profile/README.md

 - There is always a cost of opportunity in everything.
 Do not fool yourself.
 - Live to serve, serve to live.

 *Technology is a powerful force in our society.
-Data, software, and communications can be used for bad: to entrench unfair power structures, to undermine human rights, and to protect vested interests.
+Data, software, and communication can be used for bad: to entrench unfair power structures, to undermine human rights, and to protect vested interests.
 But they can also be used for good: to make underrepresented people’s voices heard, to create opportunities for everyone, and to avert disasters.
-This project is for everyone working towards the good.*
+This book is dedicated to everyone working toward the good.*
-(Got this one from a great book: Designing Data Intensive Applications)
+Kleppmann, Martin (2017).
+Designing Data Intensive Applications.
+CA: O'Reilly Media, Inc